-Hey!
-Everyone, it’s Craig with Clipscribe.
-In this video tutorial, I’m gonna show you how to edit out parts of your video.
+Hey everyone, it’s Craig with Clipscribe.
+In this video tutorial, I’m going to show you how to edit out parts of your video.

 PURPOSE OF CLIPSCRIBE